 Using a little butter and tossing them in a skillet is the way if you want to get back those crispy edges.

 The oven is useful if your reheating them in LARGE batches and if you want to maintain those crispy edges.
 This is ideal if your hosting a brunch party for a crowd.
 Oh and don’t forget to serve with some butter, fresh fruit and/or maple syrup drizzled over the top of each pancake stacks!!

 Pin the image below to save for later!!

 The BEST Thick and Fluffy Silver Dollar Pancakes

 Thick and Fluffy Silver Dollar Pancakes

 - 3/4 Cups + 1.5 Tbsp Milk ((or substitute nut milk))

 - In a large bowl, combine your dry ingredients.

-- Add in all of your milk and vanilla and using a whisk, mix until JUST combined.
-Don’t over mix!!
+- Add in all of your milk, 2 tbsp melted butter and your vanilla and using a whisk, mix until JUST combined.
+Don't over mix!!
 Lumps are OKAY!